Profile

 3. What process does your state use to intercept insurance payments?

-Send an I/W or file Suggestion.
+The BCSE sends an I/W or files a Suggestion.

 For Additional Information - exit disclaimer